🌟 Improve your sports field with a expert audit.

 4. Soil pH/acidity and salinity testsThey determine soil pH and salinity levels, which affect nutrient uptake, productivity and crop growth.

-5. **Haney tests**: Developed by Dr. Rick Haney, they assess a variety of soil health parameters, such as the nutrient availabilityThe pH, pH, microbial activity and organic matter.
+5. Haney testsSoil health parameters: Developed by Dr. Rick Haney, they assess various parameters of soil health, such as the nutrient availabilityThe pH, pH, microbial activity and organic matter.

-6. **PLFA tests**: Analyse phospholipids in the cell membranes of soil micro-organisms, providing information on functional groups of organisms.
+6. PLFA tests: They analyse phospholipids in the cell membranes of soil micro-organisms, providing information on functional groups of organisms.

 7. Microscopy: Allows examination and study of the diversity of micro-organisms present in the soil, including bacteria, fungi, protozoa and nematodes.